jichu4n/palm-sync/README.md

 [![Build Status][build-status-image]][github-url]

-**palm-sync** is a TypeScript toolkit for performing HotSync with Palm OS devices.
+**palm-sync** is a modern, cross-platform toolkit for HotSync with Palm OS devices, built with TypeScript.

-palm-sync provides a new implementation of HotSync in TypeScript, and supports Node.js and browser environments on current mainstream OS platforms.
-Its goal is to provide a suite of libraries and tools that can pave the way for a modern cross-platform Palm Desktop alternative.
+palm-sync provides a new implementation of Palm HotSync protocols in TypeScript, and supports Node.js and browser environments.
+It aspires to be the foundation for a new generation of Palm OS synchronization tools for modern operating systems.

 ## Supported platforms and features